jondeuce/DECAES.jl/docs/src/cli.md

 Note that `bet` arguments must be passed as a single string to `--betargs`, separated by spaces, as shown above.

 !!! note
-    If a mask file is passed using the `--mask` flag, the `--bet` flag will be ignored and the mask file will be used.
+    If a mask file is passed using the `--mask` flag, the `--bet` flag will be ignored and the mask file will be used

 ### Settings files